-This quarter, OMB issued authorization for the project to restart.
-NV5 (Design Team) met with the New York City Economic Development Corporation (NYCEDC) and Techno (Resident Engineer) to discuss project acceleration opportunities.
-NYCEDC is in the process of registering the contract with its Construction Team J. Pizzarusso Landscaping Corporation (JPL).
-A contract with HUD pass down language between JPL and NYCEDC will be provided to LMDC in the near future.
-To date, over \$265,000 has been paid to Minority and/or Woman Business Enterprises for the NYCEDC portion of work in the grant.
-This project was originally scheduled for completion by June 2021 but was delayed due to procurement issues that have since been resolved and the ongoing Pandemic which resulted in a further delay of nearly one year.
-Construction is slated to begin in the Spring of 2021 and the project is anticipated to be complete by late Fall 2022.
+The Design Team, NV5, NYCEDC and the Resident Engineer, Techno Consults continued to discuss project acceleration opportunities.
+Techno Consults continues to engage in pre-construction activity such as reviewing submittals from JPL for materials to be used for construction work.
+NYCEDC is in the process of registering the contract with its Construction Team JPL.
+A contract with HUD pass down language between JPL and NYCEDC will be provided to LMDC in the very near future.
+To date, over \$265,000 has been paid to Minority and/or Woman Business Enterprises for the NYCEDC portion of work in the grant agreement, although no payments were made from this activity during the first quarter of 2021.
+The subrecipient agreement has expired and LMDC is in process of making a determination regarding scope changes, possible additional funding, and other contract amendment terms.
+This project was originally scheduled for completion by late 2021 but was delayed due to procurement issues that have since been resolved and the ongoing Pandemic.
+A realistic project completion date is being determined with efforts being made to expedite the project completion date to sometime in 2022.

+This Report Period

+Total

-This Report Period Cumulative Actual Total / Expected Total Total of Linear feet of Public 0 3800/3800
+Cumulative Actual Total / Expected Total

+of Linear feet of Public